learning-web/learning-web.github.io/_pages/pointless_physics.md

 permalink: /pointless_physics/
 ---

-If you're interested in participating in this project, send a short email to [jakobschwich@gmail.com].
+If you're interested in participating in this project, send a short email to jakobschwich [at] gmail.com.

 ## Description